duckietown/docs-brown/book/doc-sky/20-safety-assignment/10-assignment.md

 ## Soldering Station (10 points)

+We added this question when running the class remotely.
+Even though we are now providing soldering space, it is still important to know the rules for soldering safely.
+Submit a photo of the lab if you will solder there, or the BDW, or wherever you will be building your drone.

 *Submit a photo with the filename `solder_station.jpg`.*

 It is important for you to have a safe, well-ventilated area where you will be able to solder your electronics.

-Look for a designated area in your place of residence for you to soldier, and take a picture of that area clearly showing the following:
+Look for a designated area in your place of residence, or in the lab for you to soldier, and take a picture of that area clearly showing the following:

 1. Nearby a window or a ventilation fan that can suck away the smoke from the soldering iron.